Paraphilic infantilism: Imprinting theory

-Erotic location target error
+Erotic location target error theory

 An additional theory is that infantilism is an erotic identity disorder where the erotic fantasy is centered on the self rather than on a sexual partner and results from an erotic targeting location error where the erotic target was children yet becomes inverted.
 According to this model, proposed by Ray Blanchard and Kurt Freund in 1993, infantilism is a sexual attraction to the idea of the self being a child.
+However, this theory has also been criticized for being a "slippery slope" which "pathologizes nonstandard sexual expression".

+Psychodynamic regression theories

+In psychoanalytic theory, Regression is a defense mechanism involving the reversion of the ego to an earlier stage of psychosexual development, as a reaction to an overwhelming external problem or internal conflict.
+A study published in 2019 stated a correlation between childhood maltreatment and paraphilic infatilism and related fetishes.
+The regression theories in the psychodynamic area hypothesise that during sexual activities, individuals may subconsciously regress to an early state of childhood for comfort and pleasure, with some masochistic elements attached to the same.